thiennp/frontend-mastery-hub/levels/16/README.md

 - Familiarity with JavaScript and modern frameworks

 ## Modules
-1. **Fundamentals**: Core concepts and principles
+1. **Security Fundamentals**: Core concepts and implementation
-2. **Implementation**: Practical coding examples
+2. **Common Vulnerabilities**: Core concepts and implementation
-3. **Advanced Patterns**: Complex scenarios and optimizations
+3. **Authentication & Authorization**: Core concepts and implementation
-4. **Best Practices**: Industry standards and recommendations
+4. **Data Protection**: Core concepts and implementation
-5. **Real-world Applications**: Project-based learning
+5. **Security Headers**: Core concepts and implementation

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of react router & navigation.
+Build a comprehensive project that demonstrates mastery of security best practices.

 ## Assessment
 Complete the assessment and quiz to earn your Level 16 badge.